TerraDharitri/chain_updates/golang_updates/drt-repos/drt-go-chain-1.9.6/cmd/termui/CLI.md

-# MultiversX TermUI CLI
+# Dharitri TermUI CLI

-The **MultiversX Term UI** exposes the following Command Line Interface:
+The **Dharitri Term UI** exposes the following Command Line Interface:

 ```
 $ termui --help

 NAME:
-   MultiversX Terminal UI App - Terminal UI application used to display metrics from the node
+   Dharitri Terminal UI App - Terminal UI application used to display metrics from the node
 USAGE:
    termui [global options]

 AUTHOR:
-   The MultiversX Team <contact@multiversx.com>
+   The Dharitri Team <contact@dharitri.org>

 GLOBAL OPTIONS:
    --address value       Address and port number on which the application will try to connect to the mx-chain-go node (default: "127.0.0.1:8080")